joshiayush/inb/docs/getting-started/README.md

 # Welcome to Getting Started Guide

-Welcome to getting started guide of `linkedin-bot`.
+Welcome to getting started guide of `inb`.

 **Note: This part is far from being complete, and many informations will be missing and/or are incomplete.**